terotests/Ranger/README.md

 ## Host platforms and target languages

 The compiler is *self hosting*  which means that it has been written using the compiler itself and thus it can be hosted on several platforms.
-At the moment the official platform is node.js, but it can also be run on browser or JVM or compiled to binary using Go target.
+At the moment the official platform is node.js, because external plugins are only available as npm packages.

-The target languages suppoerted currently are `JavaScript`, `Java`, `Go`, `Swift`, `PHP`, `C++`, `C#` and `Scala`.
-The Scala and C# are lagging behind in the support.
-Adding support to Kotlin is considered.
+The target languages supported are `JavaScript`, `Java`, `Go`, `Swift`, `PHP`, `C++`, `C#` and `Scala`.
+The quality of the target translation still varies and at the moment of this writing the compiler can only be compiled fully to JavaSript target.
+However, most targets already can compile reasonably good code.

-The applications or modules compiled using Ranger can be integrated to various target platforms using custom operators and system classes with native API's.

 ## Installing the compiler

-The compiler currently can compile itself at least to JavaScript, Java and Go language targets, but prebuild version is available as node.js / npm module.

-To install the latest test version of the compiler using npm running
+To install the latest test version of the compiler using npm run

 ```
  npm install -g ranger-compiler
 ```

-Then you can run the command `ranger-compiler` which gives you the output, which is something like this:
+Running `ranger-compiler` without arguments shows available command-line options:

 ```
+Ranger compiler, version 2.1.33
+Installed at: C:\dev\static\tools\ranger-compiler
 Usage: <file> <options> <flags>
 Options: -<option>=<value>
   -l=<value>             Selected language, one of es6, go, scala, java7, swift3, cpp, php, csharp
-  -d=<value>             output directory, default directory is 'bin/'
+  -d=<value>             output directory, default directory is "bin/"
-  -o=<value>             output file, default is 'output.<language>'
+  -o=<value>             output file, default is "output.<language>"
   -classdoc=<value>      write class documentation .md file
   -operatordoc=<value>   write operator documention into .md file
 Flags: -<flag>
+  -forever       Leave the main program into eternal loop (Go, Swift)
+  -allowti       Allow type inference at target lang (creates slightly smaller code)
+  -plugins-only  ignore built-in language output and use only plugins
+  -plugins       (node compiler only) run specified npm plugins -plugins="plugin1,plugin2"
+  -strict        Strict mode.
+Do not allow automatic unwrapping of optionals outside of try blocks.
   -typescript    Writes JavaScript code with TypeScript annotations
   -npm           Write the package.json to the output directory
   -nodecli       Insert node.js command line header #!/usr/bin/env node to the beginning of the JavaScript file
   -nodemodule    Export the classes as node.js modules (this option will disable the static main function)
-  -pages         create pages for the platform
-  -services      create services for the platform
   -client        the code is ment to be run in the client environment
   -scalafiddle   scalafiddle.io compatible output
   -compiler      recompile the compiler
   -copysrc       copy all the source codes into the target directory
+Pragmas: (inside the source code files)
+   @noinfix(true)   disable operator infix parsing and automatic type definition checking
 ```

 ## Getting started with Hello World